 TREATMENT AT THE VET

-If you believe that your cat has contracted a parasitic worm, your veterinarian can treat the worm infestation effectively and safely.
+If you believe that your cat has contracted a parasitic worm (your indoor cat can contract parasites too), your veterinarian can treat the worm infestation effectively and safely.
 A vet can run a series of tests including a physical exam, a blood test, and a fecal test in order to determine the species of worm living inside your cat.
 After it has been confirmed that your cat does in fact have a parasite and the species has been identified, the vet can recommend and administer medications and specific regimes to follow in order to eradicate the worms.

 Fecal centrifugation is a process that separates parasites and other objects in feces based on their different densities.
 This test should be performed by your veterinarian at least four times a year during your kitten’s first year of life, and then performed at least two times per year every year after (Companion Animal Parasite Council, 2018).

 To determine if a cat has heartworm, a blood test can be performed that will include an antibody test and an antigen test.
 The antibody test can detect early stages of heartworm, and the antigen test may detect the presence of adult worms in the later stages of the disease.